This article has links to products and services we love, which we may make commission from.

 I think about the hand rolls at Kanpai often and can’t convince myself to stray away from them during visits.

-The multi-award-winning Kanpai (8-10 Grindlay Street) is a very attractive Japanese restaurant just off busy Lothian Road, making it an ideal place for date nights or special occasions.
+The multi-award-winning Kanpai (8-10 Grindlay Street) is an attractive Japanese restaurant just off busy Lothian Road.
+It is ideal for date nights or special occasions.

 The staff are friendly and clearly like their job and Japanese food, so if you need help choosing from the menu, just ask.